DHP-stottepakke/pages/pages/dmp_supporting_info/support_01_about_dmp.md

 Affiliations are added at an institutional level and harvested from the [ROR registry of research organizations.](https://ror.org/)

-Roles should be added to specify their contribution, examples of roles are:
+Roles should be added to specify their contribution (following the [DataCite contributor type](https://datacite-metadata-schema.readthedocs.io/en/4.5/appendices/appendix-1/contributorType/ "2024-09-09") definitions).
+Examples of roles are:
 *Contact Person
 *Data Collector
 *Data Manager